Maps

 Motorcycling to Siem Reap

-Most of the road to Siem Reap is paved and in good condition.
-Long sections of National Route 6A between Route 61 and Prek Leap are currently under construction and in rough shape but still passable.
+Much of the road to Siem Reap is paved and in good condition, but long sections of National Route 6A are currently under construction and in rough shape.

-Regardless of road conditioned, driving in Cambodia is challenging in the extreme, and should be attempted only by experienced riders.
-Road hogging buses, wandering farm animals and oblivious children on the road are the norm.
-The trip calls for bike no smaller than 250cc and can be made in an easy 5-6 hours, but two days with a layover in Kampong Thom is a more relaxed alternative and allows time to visit the nearby pre-Angkorian ruins of Sambor Prei Kuk as well as explore some of the other sites and minor ruins along the way.
+Regardless of road conditioned, driving in Cambodia is very challenging and should be attempted only by experienced riders.
+Road hogging buses and wandering farm animals on the road are the norm.
+The trip calls for bike no smaller than 250cc and can be made in an easy 5-6 hours, but two days with a layover in Kampong Thom is a more relaxed alternative and allows time to visit the nearby pre-Angkorian ruins of Sambor Prei Kuk as well as explore some of the other sites and minor ruins.

-Depart Phnom Penh via the ‘Japanese Bridge’ and follow 6A north 75km to the Skun intersection.
-(Skun is known for its exotic foods - check out the fried spiders) Bear left at Skun and follow Route #6 to Kampong Thom - about 2-3 hours.
-In Kampong Thom, the Arunras Hotel (062-961294) and Stung Sen Royal Hotel (012-309495) are decent mid-range places.
-Arunras is also one of the more popular restaurants in town, serving mostly Cambodian food at reasonable prices.
+The usual route departs Phnom Penh via the ‘Japanese Bridge’ and follow 6A north 75km to the Skun intersection.
+(Skun is known for its exotic foods - check out the fried spiders) But due to poor road conditions between Phnom Penh and Skun consider taking the Prek Kdam bridge to/from Route #5 to bypass much of the construction.
+Bear left at Skun and follow Route #6 to Kampong Thom - about 2-3 hours.
+In Kampong Thom, the Arunreas Hotel (062-961294) and Stung Sen Royal Hotel (012-309495) are decent lower mid-range places.
+Arunreas is also one of the more popular restaurants in town, serving reasonably priced Cambodian food.
 From Kampong Thom to Siem Reap the trip takes another 2 hours.

 River Ferry

 Ferries depart at 7:30AM daily from the Phnom Penh Port on Sisowath Quay near Street 104.
 Tickets $25-$35, (251km, 4-6 hours).
 Tickets can be purchased through hotels and travel agents.
-At Siem Reap, the ferry docks at Chong Khneas, 15km south of Siem Reap town.
-Taxis and motodups await passengers at the dock.
-Travel is best during the wet season when the river level is high.
-The ferries are ‘local transport’ and are of variable quality and comfort, often noisy, crowded and over-air conditioned.
-Though generally safe, these ferries have experienced breakdowns, groundings and other difficulties.
-These ferries in no way meet international safety standards.
-Travel is best during the wet season when the river level is high.
-During the dry season when the water is low, ferry service is usually suspended.
+At Siem Reap, the ferry docks are at Chong Khneas, 15km south of Siem Reap town, near Phnom Krom.
+Taxis, tuk-tuks and motodups await arriving passengers at the dock.

-Most overland Thailand to/from Siem Reap travelers cross the border at the Aranyaprathet/Poipet border crossing.
-Most people travel by bus, but train (on the Thai side) and taxi travel is also available.
+Most overland travelers between Thailand and Siem Reap cross at the Aranyaprathet/Poipet border crossing, but train (on the Thai side) and taxi travel is also available.
 Cambodian visas are available at the border.
-The practice of overcharging for tourist visas is on the wane.
-Going the other direction, 15-day Thai transit visas are available at the border free of charge.
+Going the other direction, 15-day Thai transit visas are available free of charge.
 Other types of Thai visas are not available.

 Aranyaprathet, Thailand / Poipet, Cambodia Border Crossing: The Route from Bangkok to Siem Reap

 It’s a 465km, 6-9 hour trip from Bangkok to Siem Reap.
-The usual route begins with a 4-5 hour bus or a train ride from Bangkok to the border crossing at Aranyaprathet, cross the border into Cambodia (visas available on-arrival), and then 3 more hours on to Siem Reap.
-On the Cambodian side, the road to Siem Reap is in excellent condition.
-There are currently three options in planning an overland trip: 1) Package ticket; 2) Direct bus; 3) Do it yourself.
+The usual route begins with a 4-5 hour bus or a train ride from Bangkok to the border crossing at Aranyaprathet, cross the border into Cambodia and then 3 more hours on to Siem Reap, though direct, non-stop buses have recently been added.

 Direct Bus